 Step 4.
-Use your flat-blade screwdriver to pry the brake pads apart.
+Use a flat-blade screwdriver to pry the brake pads apart.
 This compresses the piston and makes room for the new brake pads.

 Step 5.
 Remove the two 5mm pins loosened in Step 1.
-This will allow you to remove the old brake pads.
+This allows you to remove the old brake pads.